 It was a little surprising to wear both winter clothes and swimsuits on the same trip, but that’s what you get in New Zealand!
 Pack appropriately.

-But also come prepared mentally.
-New Zealand is so much more than what you expect!
+But also come prepared mentally that New Zealand is so much more than what you expect!
 Look beyond the mountain-filled post cards and recognize that each part of the country is special in different ways, even if they aren’t all as dramatic as what you expect.

 New Zealand is getting much more diverse